-At present, there are estimated to be hundreds of millions of tons of forest biomass residues accumulated in large piles throughout California's forests (Baker et al. 2019).
+At present, there are estimated to be several millions of tons of forest biomass residues accumulated in large piles throughout California's forests each year.
 These piles not only present an immediate wildfire threat, and as they decompose, release methane (Schatz Energy Research Center 2021), which has a global warming potential 28 times more powerful than carbon dioxide over a 100-year time horizon.
-These piles reflect the severely underdeveloped! forest biomass supply chain in California.
-One key obstacle to effectively utilizing them is the cost!

-of transportation, since forested areas tend to be mountainous and remote (e.g., see Baribault et al. 2020).
+These piles reflect the severely underdeveloped forest biomass supply chain in California.
+One key obstacle to effectively utilizing them is the cost of conversion, loading and transportation, since forested areas tend to be mountainous and remote (e.g., see Baribault et al. 2020).